belgattitude/soluble-japha/doc/bridge_connection.md

     improvements have not been measured in practice (yet), the default is `true` in the `soluble-japha` implementation.
 Better to not change it as it will bc-break you code.

+!!! note
+    The `force_simple_xml_parser` param can be set to `true` to force usage of the pure-php implementation of the xml parser.
+This can fix possible issues with the native xml parser when the size of an xml message exceeds 10M.
+    Before applying this feature, always check whether it's your only option...

 ### Optional PSR-3 logger